 He laughed, “You are from the Midwest!”

 I spent the next day in the post-production suite with the agency art director, troubling over shades of green and the size of text, while production assistants brought us bagels, orange juice and tea, then later sushi and sake.
 The job was finished; hugs were exchanged.
-I walked out of the studio, found a shoe store a block away and bought an absurdly expensive pair of shoes.
+I walked out of the studio, found a shoe store a block away and bought an absurdly expensive pair of shoes to celebrate.
 Having survived my first test in the commercial business, I looked forward to returning to Minneapolis to start working on a new independent film with the money I’d made.
 When I returned to the studio to say goodbye to John, he said, “I just had a bite from the agency in San Francisco that handles Kashi cereal.
 You ready to jump in immediately on another job?”

 With a little online research, I had found that Kashi began as a grass roots, back-to-essential-foods concept from Southern California in the early 1980’s.
 By 2004, when I was drawing commercials for GoLean Crunch, the company had been purchased by breakfast cereal giant Kelloggs.
 One will never see the name Kelloggs on the Kashi packaging, because the parent company wants the brand associated with independence and health.
-An ad agency, hired by Kelloggs, had appropriated my independent animation style and hired me to manipulate a target demographic of physically fit, college educated, politically liberal, thirty-five to fifty-year-old women.
+An ad agency, hired by Kelloggs, had appropriated my indie animation style and hired me to manipulate a target demographic of physically fit, college educated, politically liberal, thirty-five to fifty-year-old women.
 In exchange for my complicity, I was paid a lot of money.

 “And what of myself am I selling?”
 I asked as I gazed down philosophically at the mountainous landscape of central Wyoming.
-The idea for Bike Ride originated when I asked James Peterson how his summer vacation had been.
+The idea for Bike Ride originated when I asked then-student James Peterson how his summer vacation had been.
 James told me about riding his bike fifty miles to visit his girlfriend, getting dumped and then riding his bike home.
 At this moment, I was in the middle of my divorce from Sayer and I thought, “That’s something everyone can relate to.
 We all have made that bike ride in one form or another.”
 I recorded James telling his story, recorded drummer Dave King performing a percussion improvisation and then drew the film in response to that audio.

 During the production of the film, my youngest brother’s schizoaffective disorder manifested.
 He lived temporarily in my animation studio while making the transition from the hospital back to independence and I paid him to work on the animation with grant money from the Minnesota State Arts Board.
 He painted the thicker India ink lines over the original pencil drawings.
 But because his hands were unstable from the medication he was taking, I assigned him the second half of the film after the protagonist has been rejected and has lost his confidence.
-I was gratified to both help my brother through a difficult period in his life and to find an aesthetic application for his work on the animation.
-Bike Ride represented for me a complex series of social relationships that were based upon sincere, hard-won respect, with my brother, with my friend Dave King and with my former student James Peterson.
+I was gratified to both help my brother through a difficult period in his life and to also find an appropriate aesthetic application for his work on the animation.
+Bike Ride represented for me a complex series of social relationships based upon sincere, hard-won respect: with my brother, with my friend Dave King and with my former student James Peterson.
 Presently, I was exploiting these personal connections to sell breakfast cereal for Kashi, to lie for Kellogg’s.
 For what, I asked myself . . . for money, because I was momentarily money.

 I arrived at the studio in San Francisco and walked through the front entrance.
 A woman approached me and said, “No, no, you can’t come in this way.
 The crew enters through the garage door in back.”
 I shrugged and turned to leave just as the art director from the agency recognized me and said, “That’s Tom, he’s the director.”
 I was unshaven, disheveled and my expression was likely colored by my four-hour ethical quandary on the plane.
-Apologies were made, a bagel offered and they led me to a dozen clusters of GoLean Crunch on a velvet cloth.
+Apologies were made and they led me to a dozen clusters of GoLean Crunch on a velvet cloth.
 I flicked one away with my finger, saying, “I can’t work with him.”
 The art director laughed nervously and introduced me to the director of photography, the camera operator, lighting designer, grips and gaffers, production assistants and the man who operated the computerized armature that would move the box and clusters against the green screen backdrop.
-I slouched in a chair and supervised the slow, meticulous rotations of the cereal box left to right, box top to bottom, box obliquely at an angle - all of the movements that were designed into the animation I’d already drawn.
+I slouched indifferently in a chair and supervised the slow, meticulous rotations of the cereal box left to right, top to bottom, obliquely at an angle - all of the movements that were designed into the animation I’d already drawn.
 At the end of every take, the director of photography turned toward me for approval.
 I gave a nod of the head or wave of the hand, indicating, “Yes, let’s move on.”
 My detachment created an even heavier atmosphere around the already over-determined process.

 During the lunch break, one member of the lighting crew approached me and told me how much he liked Bike Ride.
 He told his own story of unrequited love and his unpretentious directness reminded me of my good friend Dave Herr.
 I asked him about his job and he said he was grateful that he had been getting regular work lately.
 He had finally established connections with enough producers that he didn’t have many down times in his freelance life anymore.
 He was doing so well, in fact, that he’d bought a horse for his daughter.
 The horse was corralled outside the city and his daughter took equestrian jumping lessons on the weekends.
 As the break ended, we shook hands and he added that this was a fun gig.